ridoansaleh/komunitas/README.md

 # Komunitas
 It's similar to Meetup.com, but more simple.
-Build using react native, native base UI, and react navigation.
+Build using react native, native base, react navigation and firebase.
-In the near future, i would like to integrate this with Firebase as database.

-## Screenshots
+## Screen Shots

-Here are a few screenshots of Komunitas app :
+Here are a few screen shots of Komunitas app :

 - [Sign Up](#sign-up)
 - [Login](#login)